brentley/appmeshworkshop/content/mesh_crystal/installenvoy.md

 weight: 20
 ---

-Time to add the envoy sidecar proxy to our Crystal backend service.
+Time to add the envoy sidecar proxy to your Crystal backend service.
-Since the service is runing in Fargate we will need to create a new revision of the Task Definition.
+Since the service is runing in Fargate you will need to create a new revision of the Task Definition.

 * Register a new task definition with the envoy sidecar proxy.